0

 After the liver, the kidneys constitute a second filter of the blood While they also have hormonal and enzymatic functions, they are most definitely emunctory organs and thus help to detoxify the body (7).

-In fact, the kidneys filter around 190 liters of blood a day, that’s around thirty complete circulation cycles!
+In fact, the kidneys filter around 190 litres of blood a day, that’s around thirty complete circulation cycles!
 When blood passes through the kidneys, toxins are eliminated in urine along with any excess acids from food.
 In this way, the kidneys enable the body’s acid-base balance to be maintained.

-Finally, the kidneys produce renin, which regulates blood pressure, erythropoietin (EPO), which stimulates bone marrow to produce red blood cells, and an active form of vitamin D which supports calcium absorption in the gut.
+Finally, the kidneys produce renin, which regulates blood pressure, erythropoietin (EPO), which stimulates the bone marrow to produce red blood cells, and calcitriol, an active form of vitamin D which supports calcium absorption in the gut.

 The number one rule for flushing out the kidneys is to ensure good hydration: this means drinking at least 30ml of water per kilo of bodyweight a day.
 So someone weighing 70kg, for example, should drink a minimum of 2.1 liters of water a day (8).